sacredvoid/stocks-pdp/stocks-code/res/SETUP-README.md

   added.
 To stop adding stocks to your portfolio simply press 'f' or 'F' in the console.
 - You can take these three stocks if you want: AAPL,20;MSFT,30;TSLA,10.
 The ';' indicates you have to press enter.
 The application will reject more than one stock,quantity entry in one line.
 - Once you are done press 'f/F'.
-Note you portfolio ID (should be printed in the console).
+Note your portfolio ID (should be printed in the console).
 It should take you back to the starting menu choices.
 - Select option '2' now and you should be able to see your Portfolio ID in the list.
 - Type in the portfolio ID and hit enter.
 It should neatly display the stocks and quantity.